jvalaj/relpo_flutter/README.md

-this is Relpo. a react app integrated within a flutter app. available on the playstore now!
+this is Relpo. a react app in flutter to find acting gigs near you
-~ Relpo